Last Updated: 05/15/2023

 To comply with law.
 As we believe necessary or appropriate to comply with applicable laws, lawful requests, and legal process, such as to respond to subpoenas or requests from government authorities.

 For compliance, fraud prevention, and safety.
 To: (a) protect our, your or others’ rights, privacy, safety or property (including by making and defending legal claims); (b) enforce the terms and conditions that govern our services; and (c) protect, investigate and deter against fraudulent, harmful, unauthorized, unethical or illegal activity.

 For research and development.
 We may create and use de-identified information for our business purposes, including to analyze the effectiveness of our services, to improve and add features to our services, and to analyze the general behavior and characteristics of users of our services.
 We may use this anonymous, aggregated, or de-identified data and share it with third parties for our lawful business purposes.

 Opt out of marketing communications.
 You may opt out of marketing-related communications by following the opt-out or unsubscribe instructions within the marketing communication we send you.

 Cookies.
 Most browser settings let you delete and reject cookies placed by websites.
 Many browsers accept cookies by default until you change your settings.
 If you do not accept cookies, you may not be able to use all functionality of the website and it may not work properly.
 To manage your cookies with Thuma, you can do so by clicking here.
+For more information about the cookies we are using on our website, please review our Cookie Notice.
 For more information about cookies, including how to see what cookies have been set on your browser and how to manage and delete them, visit www.allaboutcookies.org.

 Online tracking opt-out.
 There are a number of ways to opt out of having your online activity and device data collected through our website, which we have summarized below: